Overview of New Westminster Police Recruitment Exam

-The New Westminster Police Recruitment Exam assesses practical skill sets that police officers must use on a regular basis while performing their duties.
-The exam is divided into four modules, is three hours in length, and is marked out of 100.
-A score of 60% (60/100) is required to pass.
+The New Westminster Police Recruitment Exam assesses practical skill sets that police officers must use on a daily basis.
+The exam is divided into four modules.

 The four modules assess the following areas: